Western Mountaineering UltraLite Review

 Our Analysis and Test Results

 If your budget lets you shop for the absolute best backpacking sleeping bag, you will likely end up with a choice between Western Mountaineering and Feathered Friends bags.
-You basically can't go wrong.
+These boutique firms make some of the highest quality down products on the continent.
+You pretty much can't go wrong either way.
 But to help you out a little, the UltraLite sets itself apart with a legit draft collar that ensures you can seal all your body heat in on colder nights.

 Performance Comparison